openlookeng/hetu-core/hetu-docs/en/connector/memory.md

   hetu.metastore.cache.type=local
   ```
   ##### Multi-Node Setup
-  - This section will give an example configuration for Memory Connector an a cluster with more than one node.
+  - This section gives an example of configuration for Memory Connector and a cluster with more than one node.
-  - Create a file `etc/catalog/memory.properties` with the following information:
+  - Create a file **etc/catalog/memory.properties** with the following information:
   ``` properties
   connector.name=memory
   memory.max-data-per-node=200GB
   memory.spill-path=/opt/hetu/data/spill
   ```
-  - Add this line in `etc/config.properties` to enable State Store:
+  - Add this line in **etc/config.properties** to enable State Store:
       - State Store allows Memory Connector to automatically clean up dropped tables, otherwise tables will only be cleaned up when another table is created.
   ```properties
   hetu.embedded-state-store.enabled=true
   ```
-  - Create a file called `etc/state-store.properties` with the following contents:
+  - Create a file called **etc/state-store.properties** with the following contents:
   ```properties
   state-store.type=hazelcast
   state-store.name=test